 DO: Take advantage of tax cuts

 There are several provisions within the Tax Cuts and Jobs Act passed early this year that can help to drive small business growth and increase tax savings.
-If you haven’t already, you should connect with a financial planner or accountant to determine how you could benefit from tax reform.
+If you haven’t already, you should connect with a financial planner or accountants in Bristol to determine how you could benefit from tax reform.
 For example, is your business eligible for the pass-through deduction?
 Should you invest in new equipment to take advantage of higher deductions and bonus depreciation?
 Every business will have different factors to consider, so evaluate how these changes may impact your business and what actions you can take to increase your benefits.

 DON’T: Leave money on the table